nuxencs/seasonpackarr/docs/product-specs/prowlarr-backfill.md

-# Prowlarr Backfill
+# Prowlarr Discovery

 ## Purpose

+Discover season packs without autobrr through opt-in Prowlarr RSS monitoring.
+Use manual targeted searches for historical backfill or gaps after downtime.
-Find season packs that autobrr missed.
-Search starts from episode torrents in configured clients.
-It uses Prowlarr for tracker access, then uses seasonpackarr's existing matching, hardlink, and import flow.
+Both modes start from episode torrents in configured clients and use the existing matching, hardlink, and import flow. autobrr remains an optional input.

 The service accepts one pack per release variant.
 An equivalent pack already in that client blocks another pack from any tracker, even when its torrent hash is